 Education is central to our strategy.
-We also support innovation, new developments in education, research and advocacy.
+We also support innovation, new developments in education, community projects, research and advocacy.

 Our focus is to improve education outcomes for young people in secondary and higher education.
 We address major obstacles in education for motivated young people from the most disadvantaged backgrounds.
 Our grants contribute to a range of outcomes, including improvements in student attainment, teaching quality, school governance, community engagement, and an increased number of young people completing secondary and higher education and gaining employment.

 Our priority interventions focus on school governance and leadership, teacher professional development, community involvement, scholarships, career development for young people and widening access to educational opportunities.